ukidiscs2026/discs2026/_pages/info.md

 From Cambridge Station, you can reach the department by bus (£3, 20-25 minutes) or by taxi/Uber (£8–£12, 10-12 min).

 **Bus**: the closest bus stop to the department (DAMTP) is on Madingley Road: the stop is called **Storey's Way** and is located just to the east of the intersection between Storey's Way and Madingley Road.
 People arriving at Cambridge Station can take the **U1/U2/X3** bus from the station directly to Storey's Way (~26min).
 Note that most buses to/from the central station arrive/depart just south of the station (turn left after exiting the station).
 Services run frequently on weekdays, with slightly reduced schedules during evenings and weekends.
-For live schedules and ticket info, visit the TBD Bus website.
+For live schedules and ticket info, visit [https://www.whippetbus.co.uk/times/universal/u1/](https://www.whippetbus.co.uk/times/universal/u1/).

 **Taxis and Ubers**: there is a taxi-rank located just outside Cambridge station (immediately to the _right_ as you exit the station).
 A popular taxi service in Cambridge is Panther Taxis [https://www.panthertaxis.co.uk/](https://www.panthertaxis.co.uk/).
 Uber pick-up points are located in the parking lot just past the taxi-rank.